Condair Group: Company history

 The foundation of what would later become the Condair Group was laid in 1948, when Defensor developed its own rotary sprayers for disinfecting cattle sheds.
 Condair's development of electrode steam humidifiers in 1958 launched the company into the HVAC market (heating, ventilation and air conditioning).
-WMH (now Walter Meier AG, Schwerzenbach, listed in Zurich) took over Defensor AG and Condair AG in 1975, followed by the Canadian manufacturer of steam humidifiers, Nortec, including its American sales and distribution network, some years later in 1982.
-Defensor AG and Condair AG merged in 1995 to become Axair, covering the entire spectrum of humidification technologies.
+WMH (now Walter Meier AG, Schwerzenbach, listed in Zurich) took over Defensor AG in 1975 and Condair AG in 1981, followed by the Canadian manufacturer of steam humidifiers, Nortec, including its American sales and distribution network, a year later in 1982.
+Defensor AG and Condair AG merged in 1995 to become Axair AG, covering the entire spectrum of humidification technologies.
 The brand names Condair and Defensor were retained.
-In 2001, WMH acquired Draabe Industrietechnik GmbH, a consumer-oriented company with a full service business model.
+In 2001, WMH acquired Draabe Industrietechnik GmbH, an industrial endcustomer oriented company with a full service business model.
 Between 2011 and 2014, further acquisitions were made in Denmark (ML-System), England (JS Humidifiers), the Netherlands and Belgium (Geveke Technology Solutions).
-In 2014, all of the humidification companies owned by Walter Meier AG were transferred to the Condair Group.
+In 2014, all humidification companies owned by Walter Meier AG were transferred to the Condair Group.
 The former listed holding of independent small companies then became a private company, now headquartered in Switzerland.